mmnabeel317/Phishing_Guard/README.markdown

 - **Example Emails**:
   - **Legitimate**:
     ```
-    Subject: Weekly Team Sync
+    Subject: Monthly Strategy Meeting
-    Hi Team,
+    Dear Team,
-    Our next sync is Monday at 9 AM.
+    Our monthly strategy meeting is scheduled for Friday at 11 AM in Conference Room A. Please review the agenda attached and come prepared with your updates.
-    Best,
+    Best regards,
-    Sarah
+    Amanda
     ```
   - **Phishing**:
     ```